ringsaturn/tzf/README.md

 }
 ```

-If you need 100% accurate query, use below finder
+If you need 100% accurate query result, use below to got a finder:

 ```go
 package main